Dragonfly (Titan space probe): History

 Dragonfly is to use its multi-rotor vehicle to transport its instrument suite to multiple locations to make measurements of surface composition, atmospheric conditions, and geologic processes.

 Dragonfly and CAESAR, a comet sample return mission to 67P/Churyumov–Gerasimenko, were the two finalists for the New Frontiers program Mission 4, and on 27 June 2019, NASA selected Dragonfly for development with a plan to launch in June 2027.

 On 3 March 2023, Dragonfly passed its preliminary design review (PDR).
 In November 2023 following NASA's decision to postpone the formal confirmation of the mission due to funding uncertainties, the launch was delayed by one year, with a new launch date set for July 2028.
 On 25 November 2024, NASA announced the launch service award for the Dragonfly mission.
 Dragonfly will launch on a SpaceX Falcon Heavy with a targeted launch period from 5 July 2028, to 25 July 2028.

-On April 25, 2025, Dragonfly passed its critical design review phase which marks the beginning of the full-scale physical construction and testing of the probe.
+On 25 April 2025, Dragonfly passed its critical design review phase which marks the beginning of the full-scale physical construction and testing of the probe.

 During the 2025 federal government shutdown, NASA's Goddard Space Flight Center began closing multiple buildings and consolidating equipment, which the agency describes as a pre-planned “strategic consolidation” not expected to impact missions.
 A NASA spokesperson told CNN that work on the Nancy Grace Roman Space Telescope and the Dragonfly mission would continue during the shutdown as excepted operations.

 According to Space.com, some employees at the center expressed concern that the manner and timing of the closures could disrupt work on those projects, and CNN reported that an internal document compiled by Goddard staff cited potential impacts on specialized testing laboratories.

+Construction of the spacecraft began on 10 March 2026.